eaidova/TF2-QA-challenge/README.md

 Baseline model, last trained checkpoints and dataset converted to TF records available on [Google Drive](https://drive.google.com/open?id=1SNzHWpZuc_twnmjfBfyGardRO628AS2w)

 ## Prerequisites
 Python setuptools and python package manager (pip) install packages into system directory by default.
-Installation of accuracy checker tested only via [virtual environment](https://docs.python.org/3/tutorial/venv.html).
+The training code tested only via [virtual environment](https://docs.python.org/3/tutorial/venv.html).

 In order to use virtual environment you should install it first: